ramala/check-stock-level-test/README.md

 Third rule, order additional volume for certain products and in the example product **d** has a one of order of 15 isn't clear to me.
 I would check with BA for requirements clarification but made an assumption here that

-**On top of minimum stock, this is an additional volume required.**
+**On top of minimum stock, this is an additional volume required for that product.**

  # Enhancements
 - Layered architecture can be implemented